kindelia/Kindelia/WHITEBOOK.md

 the heap growth and accumulated computation limits.
 So, for example, updating a coin balance requires paying the cost of some `Map.updade` operation (which, usually, is pretty cheap), but `save` itself has no cost, unlike `SSTORE`, which is very expensive.
-This allows Kindelia to host highly dynamic applications such as games and exchanges on its layer 1.
+This allows K-Chan to host highly dynamic applications such as games and exchanges on its layer 1.

 Block #3: signing statements